boygao1992/StateBackPrototype/keyboard_clicker/README.md

 Components will be labeled the same way as in classic mode.
 (hopefully way less number of items)

+The number of interactable components on screen can be further restricted to current focused window.

 Region/Object detection: R-CNN (supervised learning).
 Since this is a binary classification task (interactable, non-interactable), it should perform extremely well.